nis-research/CorruptionBenchCV/README.md

  *  Change this parameter to select the pretrained model available in [timm](https://huggingface.co/models?sort=downloads&search=bit)  '--model'
  *  For testing on all benchmark datasets, it has high requirement of storage.
 Thus, we suggest testing on benchmark datasets one by one.

-3. Comparing robustness among different backbones
+3. Visualizing robustness among different backbones -->